-Professor David Crolla
+Based on an original article by Professor David Crolla

-When a vehicle is perturbed from its equilibrium condition, e.g. straight running, it is directionally stable if the force and moment system causes it automatically to return to the original equilibrium condition.
+When a vehicle is perturbed from its equilibrium condition – for example straight running – it is directionally stable if the force and moment system causes it automatically to return to its original equilibrium condition.

-Despite the enormous design challenges with this type of vehicle, there are still only two fundamental sources of external forces and moments which contribute to its directional stability:
+Despite the enormous design challenges with this type of vehicle, there are only two fundamental sources of external forces and moments which contribute to its directional stability:

 There are three mechanisms by which the aerodynamic forces and moments have major influences on stability.

-The first mechanism is in directly influencing the directional stability through the substantial aerodynamic side forces and yaw moments on the vehicle body; these forces and moments arise when the vehicle body acts at a small angle of attack relative to the straight ahead position.
+The first mechanism is in directly influencing the directional stability through the substantial aerodynamic side forces and yaw moments on the vehicle body: these forces and moments arise when the vehicle body acts at a small angle of attack relative to the straight ahead position.
 The net resulting aerodynamic side force and yaw moment are sometimes combined and referred to as a single force acting at the aerodynamic centre of pressure in side view.

-Mass centre position
+- mass centre position

-Aerodynamic forces and moments
+- aerodynamic forces and moments

 One particular challenge will be to ensure that the steering system maintains an acceptable level of control and consistency over the vehicle trim throughout the speed range.

-Fig 1 Plan view of vehicle model showing the wheel/ground and aerodynamic restoring forces and moments
+Figure 1: Plan view of vehicle model showing the wheel/ground and aerodynamic restoring forces and moments

-However, estimating data for the properties of the wheel/ground forces are one of the least certain areas.
-There is very little data in the off road literature on the force properties of rigid wheels on deformable surfaces, and none at all above low speeds, i.e. several mile/h, so we have been forced to estimate these properties based on collecting together off road experiences from a range of sources including THRUST SSC and DIESELMAX.
+However, estimating data for the properties of the wheel/ground forces proved to be one of the least certain areas.
+There was very little data in the off-road literature on the force properties of rigid wheels on deformable surfaces, and none at all above low speeds (several miles per hour), so we were forced to estimate these properties based on collecting together off-road experiences from a range of sources including Thrust SSC and Dieselmax.

-2. To understand the sensitivity of the predictions to assumptions in difficult areas, e.g. the wheel/ground contact forces.
+- to understand the sensitivity of the predictions to assumptions in difficult areas, e.g. the wheel/ground contact forces.

-3. Maintain the axle loadings close to their static values with a bias towards slightly more at the rear.
+- maintain the axle loadings close to their static values with a bias towards slightly more at the rear.